 We learned a lot from the usability testing and made some good improvements.
 The insights from the research informed our decisions moving forward.

-We sliced the work into components and prioritized the most valuable.
+We sliced the work into user stories and prioritized the most valuable.
 I worked closely with the developers as they built the functionality piece by piece – providing specifications and requirements and reviewing work in progress.
 I worked with sales and support to plan a beta program.
 We identified the right customers to invite, and when we felt like we had a Minimum Viable Product, I initiated the beta by scheduling individual kick-off calls with the beta participants, the salesperson, and the a support representative.

 We learned a lot from our first couple of beta customers.
 I participated in the first few sales calls to help demo and highlight the features and benefits as the sales team ramped up on the product.
 I listened and took notes as customers provided feedback and shared information with us about how we can help them meet their business goals with the product.